 You'll work in one of the subject areas covered by scientific research, including:

-- life sciences (physiology, pharmacology, microbiology, animal and plant sciences)
+- life sciences (physiology, pharmacology, microbiology, plant sciences)

 - Earth sciences (geology, meteorology, oceanography)